-Medicare must rigorously attack waste, fraud, and abuse to ensure appropriate use of program resources.
+Medicare must eliminate waste, fraud, and abuse to ensure appropriate use of program resources.

 Medicare should be a leader in health care reform and a cooperative partner with other stakeholders (e.g., Medicaid, states, private purchasers) in achieving an affordable, effective, and efficient health care system.

-Medicare should continually and systematically collect information on the program’s quality and efficiency, and should publish results of its findings.
+Medicare should continually and systematically collect information on the program’s quality and efficiency.
+The results of its findings should be published.

 Medicare should be simple and transparent for beneficiaries and providers.

-Medicare should seek administrative efficiencies.
-(See section below, Medicare Program Administration and Outreach.)
+Medicare should seek administrative efficiencies (see also this chapter’s section on Medicare Program Administration and Outreach).